v-gilbert/quantumbenchmarkzoo/content/benchmarking-tools/benchmark-suites/AppQSim.md

 # AppQSim benchmark suite

 The AppQSim benchmark suite was introduced in 2025 by E. Granet et al. {% cite granet2025appqsim %}.
-This benchmark initiative is led by the company <a href="https://www.quantinuum.com/" target="_blank">Quantinuum</a>.
-The benchmark suite has been partially integrated into the <a>BenchQC project</a> with the <a href="{{ quark.url | prepend: site.baseurl }}">QUARK framework</a>.
+This benchmark initiative is led by the company <a href="https://www.quantinuum.com/" target="_blank">Quantinuum</a> and has been partially integrated into the <a>BenchQC project</a> with the <a href="{{ quark.url | prepend: site.baseurl }}">QUARK framework</a>.

 ## Motivation

 The main motivation behind this benchmark suite is to provide a dedicated framework for evaluating the performance of quantum computers on Hamiltonian simulation problems.
-The authors justify this focus by noting that Hamiltonian simulation is currently underrepresented in existing quantum benchmarking suites.
+The authors justify this focus by noting that Hamiltonian simulation is, at the time of writing, underrepresented in existing quantum benchmarking suites.

 ## Architecture

-AppQSim benchmark suite introduces 5 problems relying on Hamiltonian simulation.
-Each problem is associated with an instance or set of instances and a score being computed representing the ability of the quantum computer solving the task.
-The authors evaluate the benchmark settings against several qualitative criteria:
+The AppQSim benchmark suite introduces 5 problems that rely on Hamiltonian simulation.
+Each problem is associated with a set of instances and a score representing the quantum computer's ability to solve them.
+The authors evaluate the benchmark problems against several qualitative criteria:
-* **Application-oriented**: Defines if the benchmark evaluates quantum computer's ability to solve concrete problems.
+* **Application-oriented**: defines if the benchmark instances represent a concrete useful problems.
 * **Scalability**: a benchmark is scalable if the classical resources scale polynomially with the problem size.
 * **Relatively cheap to run**: a good benchmark should be relatively cheap to run (relatively low number of gates and shots)
-* **Difficult to spoof**: The outcome of the benchmark should not be easy to replicate by chance or workaround.
-The spoofing definition of the authors do not encompass classical sppofing.
+* **Difficult to spoof**: the benchmark's outcome should not be easy to replicate by chance or through workarounds.
+The authors' spoofing definition does not encompass classical spoofing.
-* **Hardware-agnostic**: The benchmarking protocol should not favor one platform more that others (e.g., instance that would require all-to-all connectivity for being implemented).
+* **Hardware-agnostic**: The benchmarking protocol should not favor one platform over others (e.g., instances requiring all-to-all connectivity are considered favorable to architectures that are fully connected).

-The following table recaps the problems developped in AppQSim with their characteristics (the justification can be found in each problem subsection of the article {% cite granet2025appqsim %}).
+The following table summarizes the problems used in AppQSim, along with their characteristics (the justification can be found in the problem subsections of the article {% cite granet2025appqsim %}).

 {% include tables/benchmark-suite-AppQSim-instances-table.html %}
 <script type="text/javascript">